 How do you get the word out that you’ve just pushed the envelope on innovation in your space?
 Obviously, hitting up the press release distribution channels and social networks is going to be necessary.
 But, creating a dedicated landing page for that feature, tool or technology really shines a light on the value it adds to both your product and your customers.

-Keep in mind that 89 percent of B2B customers say that winning vendors show clear ROI and compelling business cases to work with them.
+Keep in mind that 89% of B2B customers say that winning vendors show clear ROI and compelling business cases to work with them.
 Landing pages can zero in on specific products and features and give them a chance to shine.
 It’s a lot easier to bring real-world benefits to light with a landing page devoted to a particular service.

-4. They are direct and to the point
+4. They Are Direct and to the Point

 There’s no beating around the bush when it comes to landing pages – good ones are concise and, especially in the case of product or service pages, clearly lay out the value your brand can offer site visitors.
 That directness can be very refreshing for a B2B audience that just wants to find a solution to whatever problem they’re facing or is in the process of vetting different vendors and wants a clear-cut presentation of the ROI each one brings to the table.